ufrisk/MemProcFS/README.md

 * Fix deadlock issue in Python plugin.
 * Additional plugins for download available from [MemProcFS-plugins](https://github.com/ufrisk/MemProcFS-plugins)
 * Pypykatz plugin for 'mimikatz' style functionality available as separate download from [MemProcFS-plugins](https://github.com/ufrisk/MemProcFS-plugins) project.
 Thanks to [@SkelSec](https://twitter.com/SkelSec) for the contribution.
+* Python API support for version 3.7 (NB! only API - not yet plugin functionality!)